mqtthiqs/at-doc/docs/modules/gen.md

 ### Cursor area

 Click to add a generator; double-click a generator to remove it.

-- **Ratio:** Ratio by which all generator's frequencies are multiplied.
-Has as many independently-modulatable instances as there are generators (see [Modulation](../atelier/modulation.md)).

-- **Quantize** button: click to quantize all generator pitches to the closest semitone.

 The following parameters are local to each generator:

 - **Pitch:** Pitch of the generator.
 - **Spread:** Channel-locality of the generator (see **Spread** below).
 At 0%, the generator outputs only to the channels it is assigned to (see the global [Spread](../atelier/multichannel.md#spread) section); at 100%, the generator outputs on all channels.
 - **Gain:** Individual gain of the generator.

+Additional controls:

+- **Ratio:** Ratio by which all generator's frequencies are multiplied.
+Has as many independently-modulatable instances as there are generators (see [Modulation](../atelier/modulation.md)).

+- **Quantize** button: click to quantize all generator pitches to the closest semitone.

 ### Global controls